centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-varnish-nrpe.md

 ## Overview

-The Plugin Pack *Varnish* works with the Centreon NSClient++ monitoring agent on Windows and NRPE Server on Linux to check the performance and behavior of a Varnish HTTP Cache Server.
+The Plugin Pack *Varnish* works with the NRPE monitoring agent on Linux to check the performance and behavior of a Varnish HTTP Cache Server.

 ## Pack assets

 ### Monitored objects

-* Varnish Cache statistics using varnishstat utility
+* Varnish Cache statistics

 ### Collected metrics